Nine Inch Nails live performances: Lights in the Sky (2008)

 On October 8, 2008, after finishing up their last show in South America, Reznor posted on the official Nine Inch Nails website blog that Josh Freese would be leaving the band following the completion of the current tour.
-Shortly after, it was announced that Alessandro Cortini would also be leaving the band.
-On November 15, 2008, Reznor announced via the official Nine Inch Nails website that Ilan Rubin of Lostprophets would be replacing Freese after his departure at the end of 2008.
-No replacement was announced for Cortini, and the band subsequently toured as a 4-piece without a full-time keyboard player.
+At the conclusion of the tour, Cortini also announced that he was leaving the band.

-NINJA / Wave Goodbye (2009)
+NIN|JA / Wave Goodbye (2009)

 In 2008, Reznor decided to put Nine Inch Nails on indefinite hiatus.
 He later clarified that "NIN as a touring live band or live band that's on the road all the time [would be] stopping" after a comprehensive tour, but that he would continue to produce music thereafter.

-After a set of shows in Australia and New Zealand, Nine Inch Nails embarked on a North American tour of amphitheaters with Jane's Addiction and Street Sweeper Social Club dubbed "NIN/JA 2009".
-Concerts in Europe and Asia were also announced before Reznor added a series of smaller-venue shows in New York, Chicago, and Los Angeles.
-The final show was on September 10, 2009.
+In 2009, Ilan Rubin joined the band on drums, while Cortini's keyboardist position was not filled.
+The band embarked on a world farewell tour named Wave Goodbye.
+After an initial set of dates in New Zealand and Australia, they embarked on a summer amphitheater co-headlining tour of the U.S. with Jane's Addiction, dubbed the NIN|JA Tour.
+They then played a number of European and Asian festival and venues through the rest of the summer.
+In the fall, they played a short run of then-final U.S. shows at clubs and theaters.

 Twenty Thirteen / Tension 2013 / NIN 2014 (2013–2014)

-In February 2013, Trent Reznor announced that Nine Inch Nails would begin touring in support for Hesitation Marks, with festival performances in the summer, "Lights In The Sky V2.0" (Tension 2013) arena performances in the fall, and worldwide performances throughout 2014.
+In February 2013, Trent Reznor announced that Nine Inch Nails would begin touring in support for Hesitation Marks, with festival performances in the summer, Tension 2013 arena performances in the fall, and worldwide performances throughout 2014.
 After Eric Avery and Adrian Belew dropped out during rehearsals, the festival tour lineup featured Alessandro Cortini, Josh Eustis, Robin Finck, Trent Reznor, and Ilan Rubin.
+For the Tension arena tour, Reznor added bassist Pino Palladino and backup vocalists Lisa Fischer and Sharlotte Gibson to the line-up.